Talverse/legal-documents/README.md

 ### Notes on Structure

 - Each product has its own folder (currently only **7grains**)
-- Each legal document is a single file (Markdown) with the version and effective date in the header
+- Each legal document is a single file (Markdown)
 - Old versions are preserved automatically in Git history, so you can always view or restore previous versions if needed

 ---